 Isle Ornsay, Camus Cross & Duisdale

-The communities of Camus Cross and Duisdale are separated from those to the south by a stretch good road crossing poor land.
+The communities of Camus Cross and Duisdale are separated from those to the South by a stretch of good road crossing moor land.
 The Moine thrust, a geological structure that effects the whole of the Western Highlands, is seen here as the cliffs on the East of the road.
-The turn off for Isle Ornsay and Camus Cross is well signposted but lookout for the hump backed bridge and be prepared to reverse.
+The turn off for Isle Ornsay and Camus Cross is well signposted but look out for the hump backed bridge and be prepared to reverse.

-The name ‘Eilean Iarmain’ is Gaelic for ‘Isle Ornsay’ and means ‘Ebb Island or tidal Island’.
+The name ‘Eilean Iarmain’ is Gaelic for ‘Isle Ornsay’ and means ‘Ebb island or tidal island’.
 The lighthouse, the island and the hotel all share the name.
-Designed by David Stevenson and the lighthouse was built in 1857 and is actually on a separate island.
+Designed by David Stevenson the lighthouse was built in 1857 and is actually on a separate island.
 It was owned for a time by Gavin Maxwell.

 More accessible, the pretty and utterly genuine Eilean Iarmain hotel was built in the early 1800s.
 With delightful views over the tidal island ‘Isle Ornsay’ to Knoydart, it is surrounded by converted stables buildings, steadings and stone built piers.
-This was a herring port in 1820 so the buildings were most likely put to good industrial use, more recently they have been repurposed to house cutting edge tweed and knitwear, designer whiskey and an ephemeral art gallery.
+This was a herring port in 1820 so the buildings were most likely put to good industrial use, more recently they have been repurposed to house cutting edge tweed and knitwear, designer whisky and an ephemeral art gallery.
 The stables have been turned into deluxe holiday accommodation.
-The Hotel is still a hotel and it is worth mentioning it’s excellent and reasonable bar meals and the fabulous ceilidh music they often have.
+The hotel is still a hotel and it is worth mentioning due to its excellent and reasonable priced bar meals and the fabulous ceilidh music they often have.